curiosity-ai/hnsw-sharp/README.md

 ```
 4. Send the pull request from `[username]/[feature]` to `master` branch.
 5. Get approve and merge the changes.

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repositories using our CLA.

 ### Releasing
 The library is distributed as a bundle of sources.